Abdulla-Alkhulaqui/ST-EXAM/README.md

 Which statement is not true about the sprint?\
 --- A. The product is all designed, coded and tested within the sprint.\
 --- B. The result of the sprint is a working code representing business value.\
---- C. Once tasks and times have been defined, only the product owner will be involved in the work of the team.\
+&check; C. Once tasks and times have been defined, only the product owner will be involved in the work of the team.\
 --- D. The Scrum team works in a self-organizing way throughout the sprint.

 Q3\
 Which statement is true for the Scrum Master? (not included)\
---- A. Scrum Master is the manager of the Scrum team\
+&check; A. Scrum Master is the manager of the Scrum team\
 --- B. The Scrum Master leads the daily Scrum\
 --- C. Scrum Master is not responsible for protecting the work of the SCRUM team from outside influences\
 --- D. Scrum Master is responsible for the processes